lizmat/App-Rak/README.md

 --no-filename
 -------------

 Indicate whether filenames should **not** be shown.
-Defaults to `False` if `--human` is (implicitely) set to `True`, else defaults to `True`.
+Defaults to `False` if `--human` is (implicitly) set to `True`, else defaults to `True`.

 --highlight
 -----------

 Indicate whether the pattern should be highlighted in the line in which it was found.
-Defaults to `True` if `--human` is (implicitely) set to `True`, else defaults to `False`.
+Defaults to `True` if `--human` is (implicitly) set to `True`, else defaults to `False`.

 --highlight--after
 ------------------

 Indicate the string that should be used at the end of the pattern found in a line.
-Only makes sense if `--highlight` is (implicitely) set to `True`.
+Only makes sense if `--highlight` is (implicitly) set to `True`.
 Defaults to the empty string if `--only-matching` is specified with a `True` value, or to the terminal code to end **bold** otherwise.

 --highlight--before
 -------------------

 Indicate the string that should be used at the end of the pattern found in a line.
-Only makes sense if `--highlight` is (implicitely) set to `True`.
+Only makes sense if `--highlight` is (implicitly) set to `True`.
 Defaults to a space if `--only-matching` is specified with a `True` value, or to the terminal code to start **bold** otherwise.

 --human
 -------